strengejacke/sjPlot/README.md

 In case you want / have to cite my package, please use `citation('sjPlot')` for citation information.
 Since this package makes heavy use of the [ggplot-package](http://cran.r-project.org/web/packages/ggplot2/index.html), consider citing this package as well.

-### Changelog of current development build 1.7-5
+### Changelog of current development build 1.7-6

 #### General
+* _Utility, recode and statistical test functions have been moved to another package called `sjmisc`!_
 * R-Version dependency changed to R >= 3.1, due to import of `tidyr` and `dplyr` packages.
-* Improved internal management of imported data via `haven` and `foreign` packages, so users don't need to care of structure and classed of data read with either haven, foreign or sjPlot's read-functions.

-#### New functions
-* `cv` to compute coefficient of variance.
-* `rmse` to compute root-mean-square error.

 #### Changes to functions
 * `sjp.glm` now supports plotting `logistf` objects [(#issue 11)](https://github.com/sjPlot/devel/issues/11).